Research

 The location for this year’s symposium was also moved to the University Commons to garner more interest from students who were not presenting research at the event.

-“My goal was to bring students in who were not doing research so that that they could see what is possible,” Schwartz said.
+“My goal was to bring students in who were not doing research so that they could see what is possible,” Schwartz said.

 In addition to the gamut of research that was presented at the Commons, the Center for Fine and Performing Arts hosted a concerto competition showcasing piano, violin, trumpet, vocal and other musical performances.